The HyperTexts

 I cannot see beyond the gloom

-that shrouds her in their terrible dungeon.
+that shrouds her in that terrible dungeon.

 I only see the nightmare room,